jmagman/flutter-wiki/Values.md

 ## Openness

 Flutter is an open source project, in the full senses of the word: we are open to ideas, we are open to contributions, our code and our roadmap are open, our priorities are open.
 Transparency leads to a higher quality product.
-While our team is currently primarily formed of employees from Google, we aspire to grow and welcome anyone to join the team.
+While the most active part of our team is currently primarily formed of employees from Google, we are growing and welcome anyone to join the team; at this point, the majority of people with commit access are not part of Google's Flutter team.
 Flutter's stewardship is managed by a team at Google.

+## Support

+When we think about whether we claim to "support" something, e.g. whether Flutter supports Windows 7, we use the following frame of reference.

+There is currently no documentation that describes where different platforms fall on these axes, though we may think about providing such documentation in the future.

+### Areas of support

+We distinguish several categories along which one can describe a level of support:

+* Supporting for deployment (we support a platform for deployment if you can run release builds of applications on that platform).
+* Supporting for _development_ (we support a platform for development if you can run debug builds of applications on that platform, connect them to a debugger, hot reload, view logs, and so forth; we support a plugin for development if it can be stepped through in a debugger).
+* Supporting for _hosting_ development (we support a platform for hosting development if it is one on which you can compile a Flutter application; we support an IDE for hosting development if it has a Flutter plugin).
+* Supporting for Flutter development (we support a platform for Flutter development if one can contribute to Flutter itself from that platform).

+### Levels of support

+For each area, we consider the level to which we provide support:

+1. We will literally help you with your code if things don't work.
+This is very rare.
+(See also "[top-tier customers](https://github.com/flutter/flutter/wiki/Issue-hygiene#customers)".)
+2. We will make a best effort to ensure that well written code works (e.g. we have testing on that platform).
+This is a common level for target platforms that have reached a label of "stable" (e.g. Android, iOS) on devices that are widely available (e.g. 64bit ARM).
+3. We will not go out of our way to prevent code from working (e.g. bug we do no testing on that platform).
+This is a common level of support for less commonly-used devices.
+For example, we do minimal testing of 32bit iOS devices.
+4. We will pay no attention to whether code works, but we will accept patches.
+This is a common level of support for the many esoteric embedded platforms that we have no way to even manually test.
+For example, if you have your own SoC and are running Flutter, we want you to succeed but we don't have any way to ensure it keeps working.
+If you are willing to provide reliable CI support for your platform, we are more than happy to work with you to move that platform to level 2.
+5. We won't accept patches.
+This is the appropriate response for features and platforms that are wildly outside our roadmap.
+For example, maintaining a Rust port of the framework is not something the Flutter project would accept patches for.

 ***